George Noftsker

-George Washington Noftsker (August 24, 1859 – May 8, 1931) was a 19th-century Major League Baseball player born in Shippensburg, Pennsylvania.
+George Washington Noftsker (August 24, 1859 – May 8, 1931) was a 19th-century American Major League Baseball player born in Shippensburg, Pennsylvania.
 He played in just one season, splitting time between the outfield and catcher for the Altoona Mountain City of the Union Association.
 George had one base hit in 25 at bats for a .040 batting average in seven games played.
 George died in his hometown of Shippensburg at the age of 71 and is interred at Spring Hill Cemetery.